ARTICLE I: Meetings

-Section 1.
-Meetings of the Loyola University Chicago Faculty Council shall be held at the time and place designated by the Chairperson.
+Section I. Meetings of the Loyola University Chicago Faculty Council shall be held at the time and place designated by the Chairperson.

-Section 2.
+Section II.
 All Faculty Council meetings are open to attendance and observation by all members of the University community.

-Section 5.
-Voting on substantive issues shall be conducted by secret ballot upon request of any one (1) Council member or of the Chairperson.
+Section V. Voting on substantive issues shall be conducted by secret ballot upon request of any, one Council member or of the Chairperson.

-Section 6.
-It shall be the obligation of the Council Chairperson or other Officer presiding in his or her absence, to insure that no business is transacted in the name of the Faculty Council unless a quorum is present.
+Section VI.
+It shall be the obligation of the Council Chairperson or other Officer presiding in his or her absence, to ensure that no business is transacted in the name of the Faculty Council unless a quorum is present.

-In the conduct of the meetings of the faculty Council, Roberts Rules of Order, Newly Revised, shall prevail except as otherwise provided in the Constitution or in these By-Laws.
+Section I. In the conduct of the meetings of the Faculty Council, Roberts Rules of Order, Newly Revised, shall prevail except as otherwise provided in the Constitution or in these By-Laws.

 a.
 Standing committees shall present interim reports as requested by the Council and may present additional reports as they deem necessary.